alan-turing-institute/data-safe-haven/deployment/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 3. Navigate to `Users` and create a dedicated **internal** Global Administrator:
     - Click on `+New user` and enter the following details:
       - Name: `AAD Global Admin`
-      - Username: `admin@<custom domain>`
+      - Username: `admin@<SHM domain>`
       - Under `Groups and roles > Roles` change the role to `Global Administrator`
       - Under `Settings > Usage location` change the location to `United Kingdom`
       - Click `Create`
     - Click on the username in the users list in the Azure Active Directory
     - Click the "Reset password" icon to generate a temporary password
-    - Use this password to log into https://portal.azure.com as the user `admin@<custom domain>`.
+    - Use this password to log into https://portal.azure.com as the user `admin@<SHM domain>`.
 You will either need to log out of your existing account or open an incognito/private browsing window.
     - When prompted to change your password on first login:
       - Look in the KeyVault under the `RG_SHM_SECRETS` resource group in the management subscription.
       - There should be a secret there called `shm-<shmId>-aad-admin-password`